 or something from Posh Chocolat to satisfy your sweet tooth.

 As you explore Missoula, you will encounter signals that make you feel comfortable and let you know that know that everyone is welcome.

 Quench Your Thirst

 By now, you’re likely to be working up a little thirst.
 But don’t worry because, in addition to delicious local coffee and tea options, Missoula is crazy about making its own carefully crafted beer and spirits.

 Montgomery Distillery offers up some incredibly smooth and sultry cocktails.
 I couldn’t pass up the opportunity to try their homegrown version of the Moscow Mule, complete with the copper mug.

 There are many other classic pubs and bars.
-One that’s especially popular with the University students at the end of a long night is Stockmans Bar and Cafe.
-It’s been around as a classic haunt for ages and has the cool old school sign to prove it.
+One that’s especially popular with University students at the end of a long night is Stockmans Bar and Cafe.
+It’s been around as a classic haunt for ages and has the cool old-school sign to prove it.

 If you want a little entertainment with your libation, the Top Hat Lounge will fit the bill.

 To quaff a brew you’ve got another ton of options.
 Tamarack Brewing Co. makes some seriously yummy beer.
 And, they also serve the largest plate of nachos I have ever seen!

 While there are lots of other great brew houses nearby, if you’re willing to take a little jaunt maybe 15 minutes away, you will be rewarded with the incredible Highlander Brewing Company.